MatiasGBT/SocialApp/README.md

 # SocialApp
 (In process) Social network made with Angular, Spring Boot (Java), Keycloak and MySQL.

+***Note:** this is a personal practice project and I do not allow its distribution.*
+## API Docs
+To view the API documentation you must first [deploy](#deployment) the application and then enter one of the following paths in your browser:
+- http://localhost:8090/api-docs (To view the docs in JSON format)
+- http://localhost:8090/swagger-ui.html (To view the docs with a graphical interface)

 ## Deployment
 ***Important note:** At the moment the app starts in developer mode and is not adapted for production.*